-Jan.
-1, 1999

-Section 1.
+[month] [day], 2017Section 1.
 Authority, Scope and Purpose

-This regulation is promulgated pursuant to Title 9 V.S.A. §103(c), and applies to every Mortgage Loan, as hereinafter defined.
+This regulation is promulgated pursuant to Title 9 V.S.A. §103, and applies to every mortgage loan, as hereinafter defined.
+Title 9 V.S.A. §§103 (a) and (b) require a lender to issue commitment letters in connection with residential mortgage loans.
+Title 9 V.S.A. §103(c) grants the Commissioner the authority to promulgate rules specifying the form, content, and timing of commitment letters required by §§103 (a) and (b).
 The purposes of this regulation are to create the minimum framework within which commitment letters are to be issued in this state and to encourage complete and timely disclosure of information in the furtherance of consumer protection.
 Section 2.
 Definitions

 For the purposes of this regulation, the following terms shall be defined as set forth herein:

-Borrower means a person or persons to whom credit is extended in a transaction in which a lender takes a security interest against real estate used or to be used by such person or persons as aresidence.
+Borrower means a person or persons to whom credit is extended in a transaction in which a lender takes a security interest against real estate used or to be used by such person or persons as a dwelling.

-Closing means the time a Borrower executes a note, mortgage or becomes contractually obligated on a credit transaction, whichever occurs sooner.
+Closing means the time a borrower executes a note, mortgage, or becomes contractually obligated on a credit transaction, whichever occurs sooner.

+Dwelling means an owner occupied residential structure that contains one to four units.
+The term includes an individual condominium unit, cooperative unit, mobile home, and trailer, if it is used as a residence.

-Mortgage Loan means any loan secured by a first lien on owner occupied residential real estate, including first and second homes.
-Points means all amounts required to be listed on a HUD-1A Disclosure form lines 801 and 802, as in use on July 1, 1998.
+Mortgage loan means any loan primarily for personal, family, or household purposes that is secured by a first lien on owner occupied residential real estate, including first and second homes.

+NMLS means the Nationwide Multistate Licensing System and Registry developed and maintained by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators for the licensing and registration of licensees, or any successor to the Nationwide Multistate Licensing System and Registry.

+Residential real estate means any real property located in Vermont, upon which is constructed or intended to be constructed a dwelling.

+Reverse mortgage loan means a mortgage loan that:

+(A) is a loan wherein the committed principal amount is secured by a mortgage on residential real estate owned by the borrower;

+(B) is due upon sale of the property securing the loan or upon the death of the last surviving borrower or upon the borrower terminating use of the real property as a principal residence or upon the borrower's default;

+(C) provides cash advances to the borrower based upon the equity or the value in the borrower's owner occupied principal residence; and

+(D) requires no payment of principal or interest until the entire loan becomes due and payable.

 Section 3.
 Form